mkazhdan/ShapeGradientDomain/README.md

 </CENTER><BR>
 where &gamma; is the diffusion weight (time).<br>

-If no normals are provided, the vertex normals are estimated as the area-weighted sum of adjacent triangle normals.
 </UL>
 <!--
 Note that when &beta; is set to zero the two executables differ in that the first emaulates harmonic flow from the input geometry to Euclidean three-space (allowing the variation at a vertex to occur in any direction) while the second emulates harmonic flow from the input geometry to the two-sphere (constrainting the variation at a vertex to occur in the tangent space of the associated normal).